-Planned to be a lawyer, became instead a Frank Knight protégé, followed Knight to the U of Chicago Economics Dep't in 1927.
+Planned to be a lawyer, got interested in economics, followed Frank Knight from Iowa to the U of Chicago Economics Dep't in 1927.

 Disastrous early career: "2 book reviews in 12 years," "openly insolent" to students who asked questions.
 George Stigler: "brilliance" and a "capacity for boredom ... marked his entire life."